A to Z of property investing

 when cash incomings are more than the value of outgoings once tax-deductible items on an investment property have been claimed

 opposite to appreciation, this term is used to explain the decrease in value of an investment property or its fixtures and fittings over time.
-It can be claimed as a tax-deductible expense from the ATO at the end of a financial year
+It can be claimed as a tax-deductible expense from the Australian Taxation Office (ATO) at the end of a financial year

 a place where someone resides in.
 Examples include; single-detached dwellings (for instance a single home) or a dual dwelling (a dual occupacy home)

-when someone takes out a mortgage loan for an investment property, this is a fee they pay their lender when they're borrowing more than 80% for the loan.
+lenders mortgage insurance/ or LMI is when someone takes out home loan to buy a house, this is a fee they pay their lender when they're borrowing more than 80% for the loan.
 It protects the lender in case the borrower defaults

 Loan to Value Ratio (LVR):

-a measurement used by financial institutions to determine if a borrower can afford the mortgage of an investment property.
+a measurement used by financial institutions to determine if a borrower afford to take out a home loan.
 It's determined by calculating the total loan amount by the value of the property and multiplying it by 100

 when a real estate investor receives less in incomings than they do in their outgoing expenses, even after tax deductions have been claimed.
 It's the opposite strategy to the cash flow positive strategy explained above